HazyResearch/dimmwitted/README.md

   - clang++ (Apple LLVM version 6.0, clang-600.0.45.3)
   - g++ 4.8.2 (On Linux)

-To let DimmWitted know whch GCC you are using, you can use options like
+To let DimmWitted know which GCC you are using, you can use options like

     CXX=g++-4.8 ...